lm3nitro/Projects/Virtualization/ESXi/Part 1-VMWare ESXI Install.md

 ![Pasted image 20240422114726](https://github.com/lm3nitro/Projects/assets/55665256/b88d52ae-a32e-4f9d-886d-2517a86ceef9)

-Now that ESXi has been instlalled and has a static IP address, I navigated to it and was present with the login page:
+Now that ESXi has been installed and has a static IP address, I navigated to it and was present with the login page:

 ![Pasted image 20240422105501](https://github.com/lm3nitro/Projects/assets/55665256/f46e0bca-3b1c-48bd-a486-d3851c73d1e2)